wavesoft/three-bundles/README.md

 <img src="https://github.com/wavesoft/three-bundles/raw/master/doc/icon.png" align="left" alt="THREE Bundles" />

 THREE Bundles is a [Require.js](http://requirejs.org/) package that provides dynamic content loading for various [THREE.js](http://threejs.org/) resources.
-It organises them in reusable bundles of files, and offers a simple and lightweight mechanism for addressing them.
+It offers a simple mechanism for addressing and loading them through Require.js as native dependencies.

+In addition it suggests a way of organizing your resources in reusable `bundles` that can be quickly and optimally loaded in your scene.

 ## Installing